canonical/opentelemetry-collector-snap/README.md

 ## Enable feature gates

 Feature gates can be enabled using the `feature-gates` configuration options with this snap.
-To specify multiple collectors, use a quoted string with comma-separated values.
+To specify multiple gates, use a quoted string with comma-separated values.
 For example:

 > sudo snap set node-exporter feature-gates=confighttp.framedSnappy
 > sudo snap set node-exporter feature-gates="confighttp.framedSnappy,exporter.kafkaexporter.UseFranzGo"